Sachaa-Thanasius/defer-imports/README.rst

 Benchmarks
 ==========

-A bit rough, but there are currently two ways of measuring activation and/or import time:
+There are currently a few ways of measuring activation and/or import time:

--   A local benchmark script, invokable with ``python -m bench.bench_samples`` (run with ``--help`` to see more information).
+-   A local benchmark script, invokable with ``python -m bench.bench_samples``.

     -   To prevent bytecode caching from impacting the benchmark, run with `python -B <https://docs.python.org/3/using/cmdline.html#cmdoption-B>`_, which will set ``sys.dont_write_bytecode`` to ``True`` and cause the benchmark script to purge all existing ``__pycache__`` folders in the project directory.
     -   PyPy is excluded from the benchmark since it takes time to ramp up.